Lifting (co)stratifications between tensor triangulated categories: Connective ring spectra

 \section{Connective ring spectra}

 In this section we apply our descent results for (co)stratification to the derived category of a connective ring spectrum $R$.

 Given a connective ring spectrum $R$ (that is, one for which $\pi_i R = 0$ for $i < 0$) we write $\msf{D}(R)$ for its homotopy category of $R$-modules.
 The zeroth homotopy $\pi_0R$ is a ring, and there is a map of ring spectra $R \to \pi_0R$.
 Note that we implicitly view the ordinary ring $\pi_0R$ as a ring spectrum via the Eilenberg-MacLane functor $H$; since there is a symmetric monoidal equivalence of derived categories $\msf{D}(H\pi_0R) \simeq \msf{D}(\pi_0R)$ this does no harm; see~\cite{SchwedeShipley} and~\cite{Shipley} for more details.
 If $R$ is commutative, then so is $\pi_0R$, and $\msf{D}(R)$ is a tensor-triangulated category which is rigidly-compactly generated by $R$.
-This puts us in the context of Hypothesis~\ref{hyp}; we have $f^* = \pi_0R \otimes_R -$, $f_*$ is restriction of scalars, and $f^{(1)} = \mrm{Hom}_R(\pi_0R, -)$.
+The extension of scalars functor $f^* = \pi_0R \otimes_R -$ is a geometric functor, and we have $f_*$ is restriction of scalars, and $f^{(1)} = \mrm{Hom}_R(\pi_0R, -)$.
 Note that these constructions are implicitly derived.

 \begin{lem} The extension of scalars $\pi_0R \otimes_R -\colon \msf{D}(R) \to \msf{D}(\pi_0R)$ is a canonical $\pi_0R$-linear functor, and $\mrm{supp}_R(R) = \mrm{supp}_{R}(\pi_0R)$. \end{lem} \begin{proof} The proof is analogous to the proofs of Lemmas~\ref{lem:linear} and~\ref{lem:eq-support}. \end{proof}